 Circular Economy and Urban Metabolism: Value from Waste in Resilient Cities

-Theme: Make cities and human settlements inclusive, safe, resilient and sustainable (SDG11)
+Webinar Floriade Dialogue Webinar #11 ‘Circular Economy and Urban Metabolism’ took place on 5 February 2021.
+Theme: Make cities and human settlements inclusive, safe, resilient and sustainable (SDG11).

-This Floriade Dialogue edition is all about ‘Analysing and understanding the value of Urban and Regional Waste’.
-We will discuss the importance of data in Sustainable Resource Management and City Material Flow Mapping.
+This Floriade Dialogue edition was all about ‘Analysing and understanding the value of Urban and Regional Waste’.
+We discussed the importance of data in Sustainable Resource Management and City Material Flow Mapping.
 Understanding the City and Regional Material Flows means understanding the value, economic benefits and incentives for growing green cities.